Slippy2k/REminiscence/tools/convert_3do/flashback_3do.md

 ### Menu animation

 The Conrad animation played in the main menu comes with two encodings.
-One 'Uncoded16' and another one 'coded8'.
+One 'Uncoded16' (RGB555) and another one 'coded8' (paletted)

-Conrad.coded8 is only loaded in Conrad.smlanim.Uncoded16 fails
+Conrad.coded8 is loaded if Conrad.smlanim.Uncoded16 fails

 ```
 .text:00009C4C     ADR     R0, aBootGlobalConr ; "$boot/Global/Conrad.smlanim.Uncoded16"